-XIV.
+XV.
 ADJOURNMENT

-Mr. Dehnert made a motion adjourn and Mr. Jackson seconded it.
+Mr. Pettit made a motion to adjourn and Mrs. Melton seconded it.
 The motion passed 9-0.
-The meeting adjourned at 9:25 p.m.
+The meeting adjourned at 9:21 p.m.

 Respectfully submitted,

 Diane M. Fern School Board Secretary On January 16, 2018 the Work Session of the Board of School Directors of the Spring-Ford Area School District was called to order at 7:30 p.m. in the cafeteria of the Spring-Ford High School with the following in attendance: